bongiozzo/musica_mustdie/output/band_deathbound.md

 # Deathbound

-Дискография
+## Дискография

-"To Cure The Sane With Insanity" 2003, Death Metal "Doomsday Comfort" 2005, Death Metal
+### "To Cure The Sane With Insanity" 2003, Death Metal

+1. One mans hell is another mans heaven (2:36)
+2. Without Pain (3:51)
+3. Whitecoatparanoia (2:39)
+4. As reluctance grows (3:00)
+5. Treacherous breed (1:44)
+6. Silent city deathcount (4:06)
+7. Consumed (2:51)
+8. The house of the silent and friendly (3:03)
+9. The flesh is the cage (4:31)

+Produced by Hansu & Deathbound
+Mixed & mastered by Hansu at Kantola Studios
+Recorded during December 2002 / April 2003 by Hansu & Deathbound at Kantola Studio & Blackroom Studio, Vasa / Finland Layout & Coverdesign by Q
+Deathbound logo by Petri Sundberg

+Pete - Guitars
+Kai - Vocals
+Tommi - Bass
+Q - Drums

+### "Doomsday Comfort" 2005, Death Metal

-"We Deserve Much Worse" 2007, Grindcore
+### "We Deserve Much Worse" 2007, Grindcore

-"Non Compos Mentis" 2010, Grindcore
+### "Non Compos Mentis" 2010, Grindcore

+1. I Hate Them Still 03:03
+2. The Wave Called Misery 02:20
+3. Free Shackles For Everyone 02:01
+4. The Process Of Destruction 01:32
+5. A Better Tomorrow 02:26
+6. A Reason For Your Fight 02:33
+7. Hell Could Be The Cure 02:33
+8. When The Seas Are Boiling 01:18
+9. Strain 02:18
+10. The Blues Of A Dying Man 01:38
+11. Death Comes For A Visit 02:05
+12. Non Compos Mentis 01:35

 ## Отношения с другими группами